 A journalist complained to the Supreme Court in a letter, that the national coastline was being sullied by unplanned development which violated the central Government directive was treated as a PUBLIC INTEREST LITIGATION

 In the past, many people have tried to misuse the privilege of PUBLIC INTEREST LITIGATION and thus now the court generally require a detailed narration of facts and complaint, and then decide whether to issue notice and call the opposite party.

 However as there is no statute laying down rules and regulations for a PUBLIC INTEREST LITIGATION Still the court can treat a letter as a PUBLIC INTEREST LITIGATION

-- However the letter should bring the true & clear facts, and if the matter is really an urgent one, the court can treat it is a PUBLIC INTEREST LITIGATION
+- However, the letter should bring the true and clear facts, and if the matter is really an urgent one, the court can treat it is a PUBLIC INTEREST LITIGATION

-- But still it depends upon facts and circumstances, and court has the entire discretion.
+- But it still depends upon facts and circumstances, and the court has the entire discretion.

 Reliefs Available By Public Interest Litigation